Syllabus Skip to main content

 Note: Some departments require professors to include an online syllabus.
 Check your department’s policies for more information.

-After selecting the preferred option, click Save and Continue.
+After selecting the preferred option, click Save.

 • Use BYU Learning Suite Syllabus